Caroline Wozniacki is returning to tennis 3 years after retiring. She will get a US Open wild card - KTVZ

 Caroline Wozniacki is returning to tennis 3 years after retiring.
 She will get a US Open wild card

-NEW YORK (AP) — Caroline Wozniacki says that she is returning to competition three years after she retired from professional tennis.
+Caroline Wozniacki says that she is returning to competition three years after she retired from professional tennis to start a family.
 She is a former No. 1-ranked tennis player who won the 2018 Australian Open.
 She announced the news on Twitter.
 The U.S. Tennis Association says it will grant her a wild-card invitation to participate in the U.S. Open.
-Wozniacki has not played since the 2020 Australian Open.
-She turns 33 next month.
+Wozniacki has not played since the 2020 Australian Open and she and her husband have two children.
+Wozniacki turns 33 in July.